 We are currently working to "renovate" the entire Bozoo bouldering section, look for tons of updated beta, pictures and topo's over the next few months!

 History: Development has gone on quietly at Bozoo for nearly 20 years.
 Many that have passed through have contributed to the development but their efforts have just barely been "documented" through a fragmented oral tradition.
 With the help of several early developers we are working to create a solid online database and history of the Bozoo Bouldering here on MP.

 The first wave of dedicated developers were Shawn MaCauley, Andy Quillen, Ed Lyman, Jonathon Kingston, Matt Behrens, Jeremy Kane, British Mike, Philip Mothena and Kenny Parker from about 94'-04'.
 A second wave of development and "re-development" happened between 2004 and 2012 by Truc Allen, Adam Walker, Josh Hepler, Travis Melin and others.

-Thanks to Bingo Bango for putting together this video to show a good sampling of 5 Main Area Classics (Hershey Squirt, Driver 8, Firepole, Grinding for Tips, The Pocket Problem) and Ape Rage over in the Project Area.
+Video Thanks to Bingo Bango for putting together this video to show a good sampling of 5 Main Area Classics (Hershey Squirt, Driver 8, Firepole, Grinding for Tips, The Pocket Problem) and French Tits (Ape Rage) over in the Project Area.